YaelGluskin/COVIDCare/README.md

      - **Users**: Stores information about system users, such as login credentials and roles.
      - **Clients**: Contains details of individual clients, including personal information and health data.
      - **Diseases**: Stores information about various diseases.
-     - **Vaccinations**: Contains data related to vaccinations, including vaccine types and administration details.
+     - **Vaccinations**: Contains vaccination data, including vaccine types and administration details.

 3. **CRUD Operations**:
    - Implemented CRUD functionalities for each collection: